ukparliament/weeknotes.data-search/2018/37/index.md

 ### Strolls

 Nothing.
 Nada.
-All quiet on the stroll from.
+All quiet on the stroll front.
 Although Anya, Robert and Michael did take a train to go and ride on some trains.
 Including this [absolute unit](https://twitter.com/fantasticlife/status/1038393479347535872).
 Sadly they did not ride on Thomas, because he was sat in a siding [with his face missing](https://twitter.com/fantasticlife/status/1038402425026224128).
 Michael feels he knows that feeling.

 ### Things that caught our eye